 Current Project Tools

-Pivotal Tracker - An Agile project management and collaboration software that allows teams to collaborate and react to real-world changes instantly.
-Tracker maintains a prioritized backlog of project deliverables, broken down into small, estimated pieces, called stories.
-It dynamically groups these stories into fixed segments of time, called iterations, and it predicts progress based on real historical performance (velocity).
+Jira - An Agile project management and collaboration software that allows teams to collaborate and react to real-world changes instantly.
+Jira maintains a prioritized backlog of project deliverables, broken down into small, estimated pieces, called stories.

 Slack - Instant messaging, forums, and email all rolled into one app.
 An online, social-messaging platform for groups.
 Collaborators can create a team in Slack and then log in to have group or private discussions, share materials, and links with one another, or simply banter.